-There were reasons to celebrate the end of 2020, but the year also brought many changes for good.
-Rob Easton, Head of Consultancy at Shield Safety Group, shares his thoughts on the things’ businesses should look to continue and build on in 2021…
+Rob Easton, Head of Consultancy at Shield Safety Group, shares his thoughts on the things’ businesses should look to continue and build on in as we gradually return to normality…

-The New Year has not brought the fresh start many had hoped for and it is clear that we are still very much in the midst of the pandemic.
-However, there are lessons learned and new approaches adopted that have undoubtedly improved the safety performance and culture of organisations.
+There are lessons learned and new approaches adopted during the pandemic that have undoubtedly improved the safety performance and culture of organisations.
 These have the potential to lead to even greater improvements.

 Acceleration of technology adoption

-Much of the technology within the hospitality sector we saw come to the fore during 2020 had been in existence for some time.
+Much of the technology within the hospitality sector we saw come to the fore during the last year had been in existence for some time.
 The need to serve customers differently and to be able to identify compliance in real time across many sites meant the technology rapidly defused and was adopted in a very short space of time.
-Examples include ordering and payment apps, digital menus and the use of online monitoring checks.
+Examples include ordering and payment apps, digital menus, and the use of online monitoring checks.

 There had been concerns about how customers and staff would adapt to new technologies.
-What we learnt in 2020 is that consumers view them as an enhancement to their experience, being able to pay faster and having accurate information, for example on allergens.
+What we learnt in in the last 12 months is that consumers view them as an enhancement to their experience, being able to pay faster and having accurate information, for example on allergens.

 For team and managers, the ability to complete digital checks means they are faster, have immediate feedback on non-conformities and records and actions taken can be reviewed remotely.